o3de/o3de.org/content/docs/userguide/shader-ref-particles.md

+description: ' Use the particles shader to render particle effects in &ALYlong;. '
+slug: shader-ref-particles
+title: Particles Shader
+---
 # Particles Shader<a name="shader-ref-particles"></a>

 The Particles shader is used to render particle effects for fire, smoke, lightning, sparks, and fog that are affected by light, and as such cast shadows and cause reflections\.